Monday, June 3, 2024

 If aliens look like fetuses, do UFOs look like our rockets?

 As humans we tend to project our own essence and it's hard for us to imagine something really different.
-Reports of UFOs are suspiciously close to our own technology: a flying saucer is a light projecting metal rocket only round.
+Reports of UFOs are suspiciously close to our own technology: a flying saucer is a metal rocket that projects light, only round instead of elongated.

-It is remarkable that their name and shape refer to a container of food -think breast- which could have a circular movement.
+It is remarkable that their name and shape refer to a container of food -think breast- that crosses the sky in a circular movement.
 Our technology is mostly inspired by the phallus (rockets, racing cars, skyscrapers, gas pumps, syringes, plugs).
 Aliens as a fantasy of femaleness?

 An appealing theory has it that aliens planted Amanita muscaria on the Earth.
 People who have sampled this toxic mushroom (carefully enough to be able to tell the tale: I do not recommend trying this) have had out-of-body experiences.
 Some had the impression they floated way, way above the Earth and explored the cosmos.